 Note: Some of the negative keywords provided may not be relevant to your campaigns, so be sure to use your discretion when adding any of them to AdWords.

-This is a list of keywords that don’t belong in any campaign and should be added by default to all of your campaigns.
+This is a list of keywords used at our internet marketing agency.
+They simply don’t belong in any campaign and should be added by default to all of your campaigns.

 These are searches that someone looking for a job would typically include in any search query.
 By adding these negative keywords, you can eliminate job seekers from finding (and clicking) your AdWords ads.